-Various international and national laws, codes, court decisions, resolutions, conventions, guidelines, and other materials relate to the rights of indigenous peoples including areas covered by treaties among the First Nations, the federal and applicable provincial governments.
+Various international and national laws, codes, court decisions, resolutions, conventions, guidelines, and other materials relate to the rights of indigenous peoples including the First Nations of Canada.
+We operate in some areas presently or previously inhabited or used by indigenous peoples including areas covered by treaties among the First Nations, the federal and applicable provincial governments.
 Many of these materials impose obligations on government to respect the rights of indigenous people.
 Some mandate that government consult with indigenous people regarding government actions which may affect indigenous people, including actions to approve or grant mining rights or exploration, development or production permits.
 The obligations of government and private parties under the various international and national materials pertaining to indigenous people continue to evolve and be defined.
 Our current and future exploration program may be subject to a risk that one or more groups of indigenous people may oppose development on any of our properties or on properties in which we hold a direct or indirect interest.
 Such opposition may be directed through legal or administrative proceedings or expressed in manifestations such as protests, roadblocks or other forms of public expression against our activities.
 Opposition by indigenous people to our operations may require modification of or preclude development of our projects or may require us to enter into agreements with indigenous people with respect to projects on such properties.
 Such agreements may have a material adverse effect on our business, financial condition and results of operations.